 The next most common form results from IL-7 receptor alpha-chain deficiency; phenotype is T- B+ NK+.

-By age 6 mo, most infants with SCID develop candidiasis, persistent viral infections, Pneumocystis jirovecii pneumonia, and diarrhea, leading to failure to thrive.
+By age 6 months, most infants with SCID develop candidiasis, persistent viral infections, Pneumocystis jirovecii pneumonia, and diarrhea, leading to failure to thrive.
 Some have graft-vs-host disease due to maternal lymphocytes or blood transfusions.
-Other infants present at age 6 to 12 mo.
-Exfoliative dermatitis may develop as part of Omenn syndrome, one form of SCID.
+Other infants present at age 6 to 12 months.
+Patients with Omenn syndrome may develop exfoliative dermatitis, erythroderma, desquamation, alopecia, chronic diarrhea, failure to thrive, lymphadenopathy, eosinophilia, hepatosplenomegaly, and elevated serum IgE levels.
 ADA deficiency may cause bone abnormalities.
 In all forms, the thymus is extremely small, and lymphoid tissue may be decreased or absent.

 All forms of SCID are fatal during infancy unless they are diagnosed and treated early.